-As a condition of receiving Tax Credits, a project will be subject to a Declaration between the owner and the CDA through which the owner commits the building(s) to low income use for an extended use period of at least 15 years after the conclusion of the 15-year compliance period (a minimum of 30 years.
+As a condition of receiving Tax Credits, a project will be subject to a Declaration between the owner and the CDA through which the owner commits the building(s) to low income use for an extended use period of at least 15 years after the conclusion of the 15-year compliance period (a minimum of 30 years).
+The owner can elect to extend the term of the Declaration and Section 42 income and rental restrictions up to 50 years.
 Owners of projects that receive 4% and 9% Tax Credits are required by the CDA to waive the right to request a qualified contract for a minimum of 30 years.
 (Also see Section IV.U.)

-The Declaration terminates upon: (a) foreclosure of the building (or deed in lieu of foreclosure) unless the Secretary of Treasury determines that such acquisition is part of an arrangement with the taxpayer a purpose of which is to terminate such period; or (b) during the extended use period and, unless waived or conditioned in the Declaration, upon failure of the CDA to find a purchaser by the end of one year after a request by the owner to the CDA to find a purchaser for the low income portion of the building, at a statutory minimum purchase price, unless the owner has waived its right to a Qualified Contract.
+The Declaration terminates upon: (a) foreclosure of the building (or deed in lieu of foreclosure) unless the Secretary of Treasury determines that such acquisition is part of an arrangement with the taxpayer a purpose of which is to terminate such period; or (b) during the extended use period upon failure of the CDA to find a purchaser by the end of one year after a request by the owner to the CDA to find a purchaser for the low income portion of the building, at a statutory minimum purchase price, unless the owner has waived its right to a Qualified Contract in the Declaration.